-The mission of the Finance Department is to provide fiscally responsible control of the city's financial affairs that typically registers in excess of $95 million annually.
-The department is made up of ten employees who collaborate to perform daily responsibilities such as accounts payable to city vendors, maximizing return on the city’s approximate $25 million cash and investment portfolio, capital asset tracking and accounting, cost accounting for the enterprise funds including three utilities and golf, issuance of debt for infrastructure improvements and new equipment, grant compliance, internal audit functions, payroll, ensuring competitive ethical bid and purchasing law compliance; as well as assisting all city departments with monitoring their budgets and financial analysis through the Personal Accountant Liaison (PAL) program.
+The mission of the Finance Department is to provide fiscally responsible control of the city's financial affairs that typically registers in excess of $100 million annually.
+The department is made up of nine employees who collaborate to perform daily responsibilities such as accounts payable to city vendors, maximizing return on the city’s approximate $25 million cash and investment portfolio, capital asset tracking and accounting, cost accounting for the enterprise funds including three utilities and golf, issuance of debt for infrastructure improvements and new equipment, grant compliance, internal audit functions, payroll, ensuring competitive ethical bid and purchasing law compliance; as well as assisting all city departments with monitoring their budgets and financial analysis through the Personal Accountant Liaison (PAL) program.
 In 1994, the PAL program resulted in statewide recognition for the city by being awarded the State Treasurer's Governmental Accounting/Financial Management Award.

-Recently recognized nationally for the 21st consecutive year, the Finance Department has been awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada.
+Recognized nationally for the 22nd consecutive year, the Finance Department has been awarded the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada.
 The driving criteria of the award program is "to prepare comprehensive annual financial reports that evidence the spirit of transparency and full disclosure."
 This award is the highest form of recognition in governmental accounting and financial reporting; with approximately only 4% of 89,476 local governments nationwide receiving this recognition.

 Financial Cycle of Responsibilities